By TMoM Team Member Kelly Hines

 But these people know, land is everything.

 There are only a few miles separating the middle school from the elementary school, most of it farmland.
 Some of it pasture.
 On some mornings, cows or horses will be so far out to pasture, you can hardly tell them apart.
-On others, they lean over fences and chew slowly and give you that deep animal stare that seems to say, if only I had thumbs.
+Other days, they lean over fences and chew slowly and give you that deep animal stare that seems to say, if only I had thumbs.
 The little ones will exclaim, cow!, as if there were an elephant on the side of the road, and not an animal they’ve seen nearly every day of their lives.

 But mostly, we pass corn.
 Rows and endless rows of corn.
 For the first few weeks of school, it stands tall and green and proud.
 Slowly, the fields age and turn brown and brittle until one day, the corn is gone, cut down to a bristle brush.
 There is no need for calendars or proclamations by weathermen, the corn knows and tells us – fall is here.